July 6, 2020

 Retailers like Paddy Pallin, Macpac, and Kathmandu also have shops in suburban centres.

-Our chosen online retailer is WildEarth [affiliate link], an Australian business based on the Gold Coast.
+Also try WildEarth for online shopping, an Australian business based on the Gold Coast.
 They offer a wide range and decent shipping.

 If you just need a small number of water purification tablets (totally effective and takes up next to no room in your pack), we sell Micropur with free postage across Australia.